 We previously described in detail Menlo Park's inclusionary zoning policies.
-For residential or mixed use projects with 20 or more dwelling units, the City requires that 15% of the units be set aside for low-income households, or an equivalent alternative.
-There is no development proposal at the base level scenario for the subject property but the aforementioned requirement would apply.
+For residential or mixed use rental projects with 20 or more dwelling units, the City requires that 15% of the residential units be set aside for low-income households, or an equivalent alternative.
+At for-sale townhouse projects, the City of Menlo Park typically would allow for the affordable units to be set aside for moderate income households.
+There is no development proposal at the base level scenario for the subject property but the aforementioned requirements would apply.
 It might be possible for a developer to pay an in-lieu fee rather than providing the BMR units on-site.
 However, for any projects in the R-MU-B zone that are based on bonus level allowed density/intensity, the code requires that the units be provided on-site.
-The actual proposal for the subject property calls for 14 affordable units, with four set aside for very low-income households, five for low-income households, and five for moderate-income households.
-We will presume that mix in analyzing the subject property.